 Decker Wealth Management is a fee-only, independently owned firm.
 It serves clients with a wide range of needs, including individual accounts, trust and estate plans and investment company portfolios.

 The firm does not have a set account minimum.
-Still, individiual clients who have a high net worth make up a relatively large part of the individual client base, roughly 42%.
+Still, individiual clients who have a high net worth make up a relatively large part of the individual client base, nearly half.

 Decker Wealth Management Background

 Decker Wealth Management was founded in 2009 by William S. Decker, the managing member of the firm.
 Prior to that, he worked in Morgan Stanley and US Bank/Bank of America, where he served in leadership roles.